some-ip-com/open-someip-spec/src/someip-sd.rst

 The following behavior and configuration constraints shall be supported by the Client:

-* The Client shall be able to handle Eventgroups if only the TTL of the SD Timings is specified.
+* The Client shall even handle Eventgroups if only the TTL of the SD Timings is specified.
 This means that of all the timings for the Initial Wait Phase, the Repetition Phase, and the Main Phase only TTL is configured.
 This means the client shall only react on the Offer Service by the Server.
-* The Client shall be able to answer to an Offer Service with a Subscribe Eventgroup even without configuration of the Request-Response-Delay, meaning it should not wait but answer instantaneously.
+* The Client shall answer to an Offer Service with a Subscribe Eventgroup even without configuration of the Request-Response-Delay, meaning it does not wait but answer instantaneously.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_813